My shopping cart

 It is your responsibility to make sure you are buying the right test for whichever country you are visiting.
 We are always happy to answer questions should you choose to contact us.

-Yes, you will be provided with an official lab report and a globally-recognised Fit To Fly certificate with your results.
-This certificate contains the type of test performed, the name of the laboratory that conducted the test, as well as the signature of the lead scientist.
+Yes, you will be provided with an official QR-coded certificate with your results.
+This certificate contains the type of test performed, the name of the laboratory (if an LFT, this will be Confirm Testing, which is UKAS-accredited) that conducted the test, as well as the signature of the lead scientist (if a PCR test).

 We can only issue a certificate if you have been found to have a NEGATIVE test result.
 If your result is positive, you will have to follow NHS guidelines and self-isolate immediately.
 For the health of everyone around you, you must not attempt to travel.